Girish835/DBMS_Lab/Lab2/Task2.md

 ALTER TABLE Student DROP COLUMN Course2;
 ALTER TABLE Student DROP COLUMN Course3;
-Step 4: Insert two new columns dob and email into the Student table The columns dob and email are already added in the initial schema creation.
 ```
 ### d.
 Change Course1 datatype to VARCHAR(2)